This section discusses the basic information and facts regarding Bearded Dragons.

 4x2x2 Custom - If you decide to get a custom built enclosure, then aim for dimensions of at least 4 feet wide, 2 feet deep, and 2 feet tall.
 Again, the larger the better.

 I do not recommend cohabitation, you should only have one Bearded Dragon per enclosure by the time they are juveniles.
+Although, I would recommend to only have one Bearded Dragon per enclosure as soon as possible to avoid any risks.
 Unfortunately, these reptiles live in solitary in the wild and they do not get along well with their own kind.
 In fact, they only pair up to fight over territory or to mate.
 With this in mind, it is very dangerous and irresponsible to house Bearded Dragons together.
 Even if fighting does not occur, there are still issues.
 For example, housing Bearded Dragons together can cause stress and stress can lead to issues such as a lack of appetite.
 In addition, cohabitation creates a competitive environment.
 For instance, these reptiles will have to compete for the better basking spot, space, food, etc.

 This section discusses the lighting requirements for these reptiles.